ferborva/strongloop-prep-work/step-3/README.md

 - arch: processor architecture you are running no ('arm', 'ia32' or 'x64')
 - **argv**: arguments vector.
 Contains the command line arguments.
 First element will be 'node', second element will be the name of the javascript file being run and rest any additional arguments passed in
 - config: Object containing the JavaScript representation of the configure options that were used to compile the current Node.js
 - connected: connection state (Boolean) of the IPC channel.
-If true, messages can be sent/received to and from other processes
+If true, messages can be sent to parent processes
 - **env**: Object containing the user ENVIRONMENT configuration
 - execArgv: Node.js-specific command line options from the executable that started the process.
 Useful in order to *spawn child processes with the same execution environment as the parent*
 - execPath: absolute pathname of the executable that started the process